 Every Maple command is of one of two types.
 A small number of Maple commands are built in commands and all of the rest of the commands are library commands.
-The library commands are further classified as either main library commands, package commands, or readlib commands.
+The library commands are further classified as either main library commands orpackage commands.